-Steven M. Jones; age 53; President.
+Steven M. Jones; age 54; President

 Mr. Jones joined Credit Acceptance in October 1997 as Manager of the Debt Recovery Department for Credit Acceptance Corporation UK Limited, in which position he served until November 1999 when he was named Deputy Managing Director, Credit Acceptance Corporation UK Limited.
 In December 2001, he was named Managing Director Credit Acceptance Corporation UK Limited in which he was responsible for the operations of our United Kingdom business segment.
 Mr. Jones was named Chief Administrative Officer in November 2003, Chief Analytics Officer in December 2004, Chief Originations Officer in June 2006, and to his present position in April 2007.
 Mr. Jones also assumed the responsibilities of Chief Operating Officer in February 2008.
+On April 6, 2018, Mr. Jones announced his decision to retire as an officer and employee of the Company, effective June 30, 2018.

-Kenneth S. Booth; age 49; Chief Financial Officer.
+Kenneth S. Booth; age 50; Chief Financial Officer